vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 The first one `web` declares the web server.
 The second one `release` is the one that will be executed once build is completed.

-**Logs:**
-There are three logs on Heroku that you'll find useful.
-1. If you open staging pipeline on Heroku, you'll be able to see **log generated during build** under **Activity** tab.
-This shows the build activities and their status.
-2. The same activity tab will also show **Release log** generated while running the `release` activity in `Procfile`.
-In this case, it would show database migrations.
-3. You'll also be able to see general application runtime log using **More** options menu at the top right corner.

-Use these to find out what's happening when you run into an issue.

-The same **More Options** menu gives you control over a console within Heroku.
-You can use that console to run rails commands such as `rails db:rollback` and `rails db:migrate` when required.
+**More Options** menu gives you control over a console within Heroku.
+You can use that console to run rails commands such as `rails db:create`, `rails db:rollback` and `rails db:migrate` when required.
+You should indeed run `rails db:seed` to hydrate the staging database.

 Open staging environment in the browser.
 You can do this from Heroku page itself.
 Try and create a book.
 Things should work like they've worked in development now.